 - SAML 1.1

-Single sign on is supported.
+Single sign on is available but not enabled unless requested.
 Single sign out is not supported.

 The following assumptions are valid.